Roccellinastrum flavescens

-Roccellinastrum flavescens is a rare species of fruticose lichen in the family Pilocarpaceae.
+Roccellinastrum flavescens is a rare species of fruticose lichen in the family Ectolechiaceae.
 It is found only in the Walls of Jerusalem National Park in Tasmania, Australia.
 This pale yellow, shrub-like lichen grows exclusively on the twigs of pencil pine (Athrotaxis cupressoides), a rare Tasmanian conifer.
 Described by Australian scientist Gintaras Kantvilas in 1990, it can be distinguished from related lichens by its unique chemistry, including traces of usnic acid, and its cottony texture that forms patches up to 1 centimetre across.
 The species is threatened by the vulnerability of its host tree to bushfire and was listed as endangered under Tasmanian law in 2005.

 Taxonomy

 Roccellinastrum flavescens was formally introduced as a new species in 1990 by the Australian lichenologist Gintaras Kantvilas.
 The species epithet flavescens refers to its pale yellow colour.
 This species is unique within its genus due to its specific chemical composition, including the presence of trace amounts of usnic acid, which had not been previously recorded in Roccellinastrum species.
 It is found exclusively in association with Athrotaxis cupressoides, an endemic Tasmanian conifer, in a restricted alpine within the Walls of Jerusalem National Park.